 1. Online Programming Tools for Preschoolers

-Gone are the times of books and notepads, coding must be taught in its natural environment, where all the magic happens.
-Coding activities for preschoolers should be conducted on computers themselves.
-These tools are super simple, focus on basics, and present coding in the form of animations.
-Simple games and puzzles can be found online, and as a parent or educator, you can pick one that you’re comfortable with!
+Gone are the times of books and notepads.
+Computers are the best devices to use while teaching coding, where all the magic happens.
+These tools are super simple, focus on the basics, and present coding through animations.
+Several games and puzzles are available online, and as a parent or educator, you can pick one that you find comfortable.

-When you choose a programming tool, ensure that it is developed by experts who have an understanding of children’s cognitive and developmental phases, that it is step-by-step, easy to use, attractive, and safe.
-The more engaging the game is, the better will a child be able to learn coding from it.
-Kids learn best by practicing and online coding activities for preschoolers.
+Always choose tools built by experts.
+It’s step-by-step, easy to use, attractive, and safe.
+The more engaging the game is, the better will a child learn coding from it.
+Kids learn best by practicing and by online coding activities for preschoolers.

 2. YouTube Videos

 YouTube tutorials are an undervalued source of knowledge and information.
-There are several great content creators who aim at coding to different social demographics.
-Kids can go back to the videos and hear it again, and practice step-by-step coding tutorials.
-Programming for preschoolers is clearly very different from explaining coding to adults, so ensure the channel focuses on young student audiences.
+Several great content creators aim at coding to different social demographics.
+Kids can go back to the videos and hear them again and practice step-by-step coding tutorials.
+Programming for preschoolers is not similar to explaining it to adults, so ensure the channel focuses on young student audiences.

-Several of such videos suggest online tools that they use to teach kids coding, which you can access to practice.
-While many of these are paid logical coding tools, they are definitely worth the investment.
-Your child would simply have to watch the tutorial video which explains how to code on the online tool and practice on it.
+Several of such videos suggest online tools used to teach kids coding, which you can access to practice.
+While many of these are paid tools, they are definitely worth the investment.
+Users have to watch the tutorial video that explains how to use the tool.
 Run a YouTube search: Add your preschooler’s age and the coding activity he/she is interested in.
-Hit search and find the video that the preschooler is comfortable with!
+Hit search and find the video that the preschooler is comfortable or not.

 3. Coding Puzzles for Preschoolers

 Apart from a logical bent of mind, puzzles also create tenacity, patience, and determination in students.
-Such skills are of course important to learn especially early on in life so that students are empowered to push through every stage of their lives.
+Such skills are crucial to learning.
+Learning them early in life will empower the student to push through every stage of their lives.